Safari SchoolBack to all Videos

 The Marine 5: consisting of sharks, whales, dolphins, seals and penguins.

-There are of course many other animals in Africa that are just as amazing to view and as famous.
-Some of them include:
+There are of course many other African safari animals in Africa that are just as amazing to view and as famous.

 Cheetah - The world’s fastest land mammal, capable of reaching speeds of 110km/hr when in pursuit of their prey.
 Cheetahs can be confused with leopards because of their spots but they are quite different.
 Cheetahs are almost dog like, similar to a large greyhound.
 Leopards are quite feline and very muscular, like a smaller spotted lion.